jsoria21/jsoria21/README.md

 ### what about me

-Soy ingeniero sistemas y anlaista web
+Soy ingeniero sistemas y analista web

 ### what do i do for fun ?